DataBiosphere/job-manager/README.md

 ### Run Locally
 - Run `docker compose up` from the root of the repository:
-  - If this is the first time running `docker-compose up`  this might take a few minutes.
+  - If this is the first time running `docker compose up`  this might take a few minutes.
   - Eventually you should see a compilation success message like this:
   ```
   jmui_1        | webpack: Compiled successfully.